RayHightower/RayHightower.com/_posts/2016-09-22-obsessive-learning.markdown

 SCNA has built a global reputation for excellence in education and networking.

-## SCNA in LA
+## Come to SCNA

 Are you a software developer looking to take your skills to the next level?
-Consider the SCNA conference, arriving in Los Angels on October 21, 2016.
-Learn from industry leaders like Robert “Uncle Bob” Martin and Michael Feathers.
+Consider the [SCNA conference](http://scna.softwarecraftsmanship.com/), arriving in Los Angeles on October 21, 2016.
+Learn from industry leaders like [Robert “Uncle Bob” Martin](https://twitter.com/unclebobmartin) and [Michael Feathers](https://twitter.com/unclebobmartin).
 Network with your peers, trade ideas, and have a great time with a room full of smart people who will welcome you.
 Register with discount code SCNA16 to save $50.